 - Beer Bike sightseeing: The Katakolon Beer bike is really an open beer car for up to 15 people.
 The price of €5.00 (euros) includes 2 beers, which is also the maximum allowed.

 Although Katakolon is a small cruise port by a small village, it has excellent means of transportation such as:

 - Car Rental

-The railway station is around 0.5 mile from the cruise port exit gates.
+The railway station in Katakolon is around 0.5 mile from the cruise port exit gates.
 When cruise ships are in port, there are regular trains to both Pyrgo (15 minutes) and Olympia.
-Updated Info and schedules on the official website:www.trainose.gr in English.
+Updated Info and schedules on the official website in English: www.trainose.gr

 There is a regular public bus service between Katakolon and Pyrgo (cost: €1.70 euro | around 30 minutes trip), and from here to Olympia (cost: €2.20 euros | around 30 minutes trip).
 There are 2 buses in the morning (7:40 AM and 9:30 AM) which allow enough time to travel to Olympia (via Pyrgo) and back to Katakolon.
 The bus stop is close to the cruise port, just before the start of the main street - lookout for the KTEA bus sign.